hermeznetwork/docs/docs/about/security.md

 1. Security assumptions of Ethereum.
 2. Groth16 assumptions (knowledge of exponent assumption).
 3. Certain cryptographic assumptions from  primitives such as signatures and hashes
-4. Software security assumptiions to rely that design and implementation is correct.
+4. Software security assumptions that rely on correct design and implementation.

 ## Ethereum
 Hermez runs on top of Ethereum.
 All Hermez data is available on Ethereum and borrows layer 1 security too.

 ## zk-Proofs
-User transactions are always verified by a Ethereum smart contract by verifying the zk-Proof supplied by the coordinator.
+User transactions are always verified by an Ethereum smart contract by verifying the zk-Proof supplied by the coordinator.
 The specific zk-SNARK that is used in these zk-Proofs is [`Groth16`](https://eprint.iacr.org/2016/260.pdf).
-This protocol has been widely used and tested by Zcash team of researchers and it is currently considered mature enough to be used in production.
+This protocol has been widely used and tested by the Zcash team of researchers and it is currently considered mature enough to be used in production.

 At this time, Ethereum precompiled smart contracts only support BN254 elliptic curve operations for zk-SNARK proofs validation.
 For this reason, Hermez uses this curve for generating and validating proofs and Baby Jubjub [`here`](https://iden3-docs.readthedocs.io/en/latest/_downloads/33717d75ab84e11313cc0d8a090b636f/Baby-Jubjub.pdf) and [`here`](https://github.com/ethereum/EIPs/pull/2494) for implementing elliptic curve cryptography inside circuits.

-In place of BN254, that offers 100 bits of security, Zcash uses [`BLS12-381`](https://tools.ietf.org/id/draft-yonezawa-pairing-friendly-curves-00.html#rfc.section.4.3), with 128 bits of security [`see here`](https://tools.ietf.org/id/draft-yonezawa-pairing-friendly-curves-00.html#rfc.section.4.3).
+In place of BN254, which offers 100 bits of security, Zcash uses [`BLS12-381`](https://tools.ietf.org/id/draft-yonezawa-pairing-friendly-curves-00.html#rfc.section.4.3), with 128 bits of security [`see here`](https://tools.ietf.org/id/draft-yonezawa-pairing-friendly-curves-00.html#rfc.section.4.3).
 Hermez will likely migrate to [`BLS12-381`] curve as soon as it is available for Ethereum.

 Among other benefits, BLS12-381 provides [`128 bits`](https://electriccoin.co/blog/new-snark-curve/) of security instead of the 100 bits provided by BN256.
 The [`EIP`](https://github.com/ethereum/EIPs/pull/2537) that implements BLS12-381 curve was already approved and the migration is very likely to happen by the next planned Berlin Hard Fork.
 This change will improve the security level.